alteryx/react-comms/packages/docs/getting-started/usage.md

 ## Build Process

 If you're building a custom tool for Designer, you'll need to bundle it and install it upon completion.
-If you're using the Dev Harness, you can use our built in `npm run build` command.
-From there, you can manually copy and paste the output of the `build` directory into the respective Plugin Folder in Designer.
 More [here](https://help.alteryx.com/current/developer-help/quick-start-custom-tools)